sagemath/sage-archive-2023-02-01/src/doc/en/developer/walk_through.rst

 ``.hg/patches/series`` file has all of the names of your patches in some order, and you can imagine a separator that splits the list into the applied portion at the start of the file and the unapplied portion at the end of the file.
+(You can also use the command ``hg qseries`` to see a list of all your patches.)
 The top of each stack is on either side of the separator.
 (So the order of each stack runs in opposite directions in this file.)

-``hg qpush`` moves the separator toward the end of the file, while ``hg qpop`` moves the separator toward the start of the file.  ``hg qnew`` inserts a new patch on the side of the separator toward the start of the file, while ``hg qimport`` adds an existing patch on the side of the separator toward the end of the file.  ``hg qdelete`` just totally removes a name from the series file.
+The command ``hg qpush`` moves the separator toward the end of the file, while ``hg qpop`` moves the separator toward the start of the file.
+Furthermore, ``hg qnew`` inserts a new patch on the side of the separator toward the start of the file, while ``hg qimport`` adds an existing patch on the side of the separator toward the end of the file.
+Finally, ``hg qdelete`` totally removes a name from the series file.

-So what if you want to rearrange the order of your patches (in either stack).  ``hg qpop`` until all the affected patches are in the unapplied stack.
+So what if you want to rearrange the order of your patches (in either stack)?
+Make sure to ``hg qpop`` until all the affected patches are in the unapplied stack.
 Open ``.hg/patches/series`` with a text editor and rearrange the lines below the imaginary separator.
-Save the series file and confirm the new ordering with ``hg applied`` and ``hg qunapplied``.  ``hg qpush`` repeatedly to get to where you want to be.
+Save the series file and confirm the new ordering with ``hg qapplied`` and ``hg qunapplied``.
+Then ``hg qpush`` repeatedly to get to where you want to be.

 More on queues
 --------------

-So with careful mangement of your queues and regular upgrades, you can contribute to Sage easily, review others' patches, work on several projects simultaneously, etc, all with just a single copy of Sage devoted to development.
+So with careful management of your queues and regular upgrades, you can contribute to Sage easily, review others' patches, work on several projects simultaneously, and so on, all with just a single copy of Sage devoted to development.

 If you know how "regular" Mercurial functions (and even if you don't) you can look at the main Mercurial repository (with ``hg log | more``) and see how queues "insert" your applied patches near the tip of the repository, all "behind the scenes."

-There's lots more you can do with queues, but you should understand enough now to experiment safely.
+There are lots more you can do with queues, but you should understand enough now to experiment safely.
 The following URLs contain introductory tutorials on using Mercurial queues: